 Southport was once referred to as the "Onion Capital of America".
 The Southport White Globe Onion, ( also called the "Silver Ball" and "White Rocca) is an "heirloom vegetable" known throughout the country still for its firm and pungent flavor, which is great for cooking It was developed here in the late 1800's, and was a major export until the onion blight.
 You can still buy seeds for this famous onion variety

-Post a Review: Post your review on the business's Facebook page or Google Local Business.
+Post a Review: Review the business on their Facebook page or Google Local Business.
 Your review will assist others in making informed choices.